Cloud Cost Management Tips & Tools to Reduce Costly Budget Overspending

 Think of it like paying for multiple streaming services.
-If you’ve subscribed to Netflix, Amazon Prime, and Apple TV but only watch Netflix, you’re wasting money on subscriptions to Prime and Apple TV.
+If you’ve subscribed to Netflix, Prime, and Apple TV – but only watch Netflix, you’re wasting money by subscribing to the other two platforms (also known as idle resources).
 So, you decide to cancel those services that you’re not using.

 5 reasons to use cloud cost management tools